 If you encounter transaction playback issues on remote systems that host the WPM Player service (for example, if transactions take longer than usual or don't play at all), start with these basic troubleshooting steps:

-- Confirm that the remote system meets WPM Player specifications in the latest WPM System Requirements.
+- Confirm that remote systems meet WPM Player specifications in the WPM System Requirements.

 - Check the WPM Player configuration.
 See Deploy WPM Players to remote systems.

 - Leverage browser debug tools.
 For example, press F12 in Chrome to open the Developer Tools (DevTools) pane.